Seawater Reverse Osmosis Plant

 Project Progress to date: January 2025

-- Supporting power upgrades are due for delivery by June 2025
+• Supporting power upgrades are in progress with delivery forecast by mid 2025

-- Wastewater Treatment Plant upgrades are under way
+• Wastewater Treatment Plant upgrades are under way and are forecast for completion in late 2025.

 Project Delivery Update